 Many of these Depakote birth defect lawsuits are based on the claim that Abbott Laboratories failed to warn doctors and patients about the risk of adverse side effects such as birth defects.
 Under product liability law manufacturers have a duty to warn users about any risks or dangers their products may carry.
 Failing to do so, can open companies up to liability.
 If the lawsuits are successful, plaintiffs could be awarded financial compensation for their medical expenses, lost wages, and pain and suffering.

-Get a Legal Review of Your Depakote Claim
+Get Legal Help Your Depakote Claim

 Contact a qualified product liability attorney to make sure your rights are protected.